State's cases rise by 3,406 after 6 days under 3,000; deaths' increase 22

-Florida'a coronavirus cases rose by 3,406 after six days in a row under 3,000, including a U.S. high 2,371 the day before, as deaths increased by 22 after 76 Friday, the Florida Health Department announced Saturday.
+Florida'a coronavirus cases rose by a U.S.-high 3,406 after six days in a row under 3,000, including a U.S. high 2,371 the day before, as deaths increased by 22, the least after a non-weekend and holiday since 9 one year ago April 25 after 94 Friday, the Florida Health Department announced Saturday.
 Also, the state's daily first-time positivity rate remained below the target 5 percent for the 13th day in a row, at 3.55, the lowest in nearly one year, and Palm Beach County was below the rate for 17 consecutive days at 2.95 percent.

 Of the increased deaths reported, 2 fewer were people 85 and older in data revision and long-term facilities didn't change.